|

 the language of these ancient myths to confront the surrounding pagans.
 Isaiah,

-according to this interpretation, proclaims that it was YHWH (and not Baal) who
+according to this interpretation, proclaims that it was Yhwh (and not Baal) who

 defeated Rahab (see Isa.
 51:9 below).